harrypower/cubesolve/reference.md

   * `nget-board-piece`      _( uindex board -- upiece ) \ retrieve uindex piece from this board in the form of a piece object_
   * `see-board`             _( board -- ) \ crude terminal board display_

+* ### piece-array
+  piece-array.fs
+  * `construct`
+      _( upieces piece-array -- )_
+      construct the array from the contents of upieces!
+Note the size is fixed at construct time! construct the intersect array of reference pieces.
+  * `destruct`
+      _( piece-array -- )_
+  * `upiece@`
+      _( uindex piece-array -- upiece)_
+      retrieve upiece from array at uindex location
+  * `fast-intersect?`
+      _( uindex0 uindex1 piece-array -- nflag )_
+      return nflag from intersect-array to get fast intersect detection for uindex0 and uindex1 pieces nflag is true if an intersection between uindex0 and uindex1 is found nflag is false if no intersection is found
+  * `quantity@`
+      _( piece-array -- nquantity )_
+      return the array size

 * translation and orientation object
   * will have the job of taking a piece and creating all the pieces that are derived from the translations and rotations of the piece in the board space